yantisj/minigraphdb/README.md

 Create new MiniGraphDB Instance (loopdb) A -> B -> C -> B for Testing hasloop()

-Checking for Loops Starting at A: loopdb.hasloop("A") (True, ['Loop Path TBD'])
+Checking for Loops Starting at A: loopdb.hasloop("A") (True, ['Path TBD: Found loop around B'])

 Done for now!
 Please enjoy...
 ```

 ## Motivation

-MiniGraphDB was written to explore what would be required to create
+MiniGraphDB was written to explore what would be required to create a Graph
-a Graph Database from scratch in Python3 using the standard libraries.
-It should
+Database from scratch in Python3 using the standard libraries, with no prior
+knowledge about how a Graph Database should be implemented.
+It should be used
-be used for understanding potential implementations of Graph Databases only and
+for understanding potential implementations of Graph Databases only, and is not
-is not considered production ready.
+considered production ready.

 ## Expandibility of MiniGraphDB